Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Pienza travel guide: Facts about Pienza and the Ideal City concept

 Before writing about the main attractions of this little Italian town, I believe that some historical information is worth mentioning.
-The background information will help you gain a deeper insight into Pienza’s importance.
+The background information will provide you with a deeper insight into Pienza’s significance.

 Who is the man who transformed Pienza?